ZhiGroup/pytorch_ehr/README.md

 * Predictive analytics on EHR cerner data using pytorch library;
 * Models built: baseline Logistic Regression, CNN, dialated CNN, RNN, Bidirectional RNN, Dialated RNN, TCN, WaveNet;
-* The framework has modularized components for models, data loading, and training;
+* The framework has modularized components for models, data loading and processing, and training;
+* Bayesian Optimization implemented for hyperparameter search for all models;
 * Data used: Cerner, with 15815 unique medical codes.

 ## Getting Started